 - There is an infection in the jaw

-What are some symptoms of TMJ disorder?
+What are the Symptoms of TMJ disorder?

 There are quite a few major symptoms that are associated with TMJ disorder.
 If you have an issue with your TMJ and you have any of these issues, please call our office and we can schedule an appointment to set up an exam.
 Some of the most common symptoms of TMJ disorder include: